 Buff Titanium is basically a dirty white, and I keep this color around for one reason: mushrooms.
 It’s the perfect color for a fungi base coat, and since I’m constantly sketching and studying mushrooms, I use it often.
 (Or at least seasonally; I rarely touch it in the winter.)
 This color also makes an excellent base color for sand, seashells, bird eggs, and other not-quite-white things.
 Because plain old titanium white (PW6) is a lot cheaper, I may eventually switch over.

 Raw Sienna (PBr7)

 This pigment may be more familiar as Yellow Ochre, but PY43 can also be used to produce a warm, light brown.
 This is another perfect mushroomy color, and it's also a great color for mimicking dry leaves.
 However, it seems to have reached its potential with me.
 Plus, I could probably recreate it with raw sienna and a touch of umber.
 Yet, it keeps finding its way into my palette, so there's that.

 Transparent Oxide Red (PR101)

-PR101 is available in a seemingly infinite variety of colors and names.
-It’s marketed as Indian Red, Venetian Red, Red Oxide, Terra Rose, Mars Red, Red Earth, and even Burnt Sienna (which is usually PBr7), and the list goes on.
-I’ve used Sennelier, MG, DS, and AJ, and all perform extremely well, yet all display a huge range of shades and transparencies.
+PR101 is available in a seemingly infinite variety of brands, colors, and names, and all display a huge range of shades and transparencies.
 I'm currently enjoying AJ's version, it was love a first sight.
 However, there are numerous PR101 choices available, so it’s a fun pigment to play with.
 You can view common TOR mixes, download a mixing chart, and learn more about brands of this pigment here.
 Feel free to pick one (or three) that you love!

 Raw Umber (PBr7)